mrdanishsaleem/mrdanishsaleem/README.md

 🤝 Seeking guidance and collaboration in designing cutting-edge tools.

-🌱 Actively learning ReactJS, NodeJS, PHP and enhancing my proficiency in WordPress.
+🌱 Actively learning ReactJS, NodeJS, PHP and enhancing my proficiency in custom WordPress development.

 💬 I'm your go-to person for discussions on HTML, CSS, JavaScript, PHP and Automation.